-In order to maintain a professional atmosphere of learning, mutual respect and safety in school, students should refrain from inappropriate, intimate behaviors on campus or at school-related events & activities specific student or group of students.
+In order to maintain a professional atmosphere of learning, mutual respect and safety in school, students should refrain from inappropriate, intimate behaviors on campus or at school-related events & activities motivated by reasonable suspicion; such search may be targeted toward a specific student or group of students.
 School officials may search student lockers and desks since lockers and desks are the exclusive property of the school.
 School officials, too, may search student clothing and book bags if "reasonable suspicion" exists.